Evaluation of Healthy Kids Dental

 Faculty Contact: Sarah J. Clark, MPH

 To address longstanding problems of low utilization of dental services among Medicaid-enrolled children, the Michigan Medicaid program implemented a demonstration project, beginning in 2000, called Healthy Kids Dental.
 Healthy Kids Dental leverages Delta Dental’s existing provider network and administrative processes, extending them to the Medicaid population along with increased reimbursement.
 Healthy Kids Dental was originally approved for 22 Michigan counties, and over time has been expanded to include all Michigan counties.
-To evaluate the impact of Healthy Kids Dental over time, CHEAR Unit researchers are conducting a detailed analysis of how and where Michigan’s Medicaid-enrolled children receive dental care.
+To evaluate the impact of Healthy Kids Dental over time, CHEAR Center researchers are conducting a detailed analysis of how and where Michigan’s Medicaid-enrolled children receive dental care.

 To understand the impact of Healthy Kids Dental on children’s access to dental care.

 The project will involve detailed analysis of Medicaid administrative claims.
 Areas of focus include:

 - Receipt of Preventive, Diagnostic and Restorative Dental Service

 - Trends in the Number of Dental Providers Serving Medicaid-Enrolled Children

 The project is funded by the Michigan Department of Health & Human Services, in conjunction with the Delta Dental Foundation.

 300 North Ingalls, 6E06 Ann Arbor, Michigan 48109-5456